wjbetech/Atomology/implementation.md

 2. HUD rendering unit tests for lanthanides (priority: High)

+- DONE: Added unit tests to verify lanthanide placement and guessed-state rendering.
+Tests added to `src/__tests__/PeriodicTableHUD.test.tsx` assert that Erbium (and Hydrogen) render in the HUD and toggle `bg-green-400` when present in the guessed set.
+All tests passed when added.

-- What to do: add a Jest/React Testing Library test that renders `PeriodicTableHUD` and asserts that specific lanthanides (e.g., La, Ce, Er) appear in expected table coordinates (by querying the `title` attribute or `aria-label`).
+  - What was done: a Jest + React Testing Library test renders `PeriodicTableHUD` and checks `title` selectors and CSS classes to ensure correct placement and fill behavior.
-- Acceptance: test covers at least 3 lanthanides and will fail if placement logic regresses.
+  - Acceptance: test covers lanthanide placement and guards against regressions.

 3. JSON/HUD sync integration test (priority: High)

-- What to do: add a test that simulates a correct answer flow (call store `addGuessedElement`) and asserts `PeriodicTableHUD` updates to show the guessed element filled.
+- DONE: Added an integration test that uses the store action to update guessed elements and verifies the HUD updates.
+See `src/__tests__/PeriodicTableHUD.test.tsx` (integration block).
+The test renders `HUDWrapper`, toggles `gameStarted`, calls `useGameStore.getState().addGuessedElement('Er')` and asserts the Erbium cell is filled.
+All tests passed.

+  - What was done: integration test simulates store flow and ensures HUD reflects store changes immediately.
-- Acceptance: deterministic test that guards against race conditions between scoring and HUD updates.
+  - Acceptance: deterministic test prevents race-condition regressions between scoring and HUD updates.

 4. Small E2E smoke test (Playwright or Cypress) for Multiple Choice (priority: Medium)